shiinehata/iml/src/iML/tutorial/tabular/tabular_classification_imbalanced_data.md

 print('Training features shape:', train_features.shape)
 print('Validation features shape:', val_features.shape)
 print('Test features shape:', test_features.shape)
-Caution: If you want to deploy a model, it's critical that you preserve the preprocessing calculations.
-The easiest way to implement them as layers, and attach them to your model before export.
-Look at the data distribution

-Next compare the distributions of the positive and negative examples over a few features.
-Good questions to ask yourself at this point are:

-    Do these distributions make sense?
-        Yes.
-You've normalized the input and these are mostly concentrated in the +/- 2 range.
-    Can you see the difference between the distributions?
-        Yes the positive examples contain a much higher rate of extreme values.

-pos_df = pd.DataFrame(train_features[ bool_train_labels], columns=train_df.columns)
-neg_df = pd.DataFrame(train_features[~bool_train_labels], columns=train_df.columns)

-sns.jointplot(x=pos_df['V5'], y=pos_df['V6'],
-kind='hex', xlim=(-5,5), ylim=(-5,5))
-plt.suptitle("Positive distribution")

-sns.jointplot(x=neg\*df['V5'], y=neg_df['V6'],
-kind='hex', xlim=(-5,5), ylim=(-5,5))

-- = plt.suptitle("Negative distribution")
-  Define the model and metrics

-Define a function that creates a simple neural network with a densly connected hidden layer, a dropout layer to reduce overfitting, and an output sigmoid layer that returns the probability of a transaction being fraudulent:

 METRICS = [
 keras.metrics.BinaryCrossentropy(name='cross entropy'), # same as model's loss